A trip to Bruges, Belgium: things to do in Europe’s fairytale city

 My absolute preferred mode of transport in Europe is the train.
 I love being able to hop on a train and spend my time gazing out the window, crossing country borders.
 Bruges is serviced by railway lines from both Brussels and Antwerp.

 The trip from Brussels will take visitors via Ghent station and will last just over an hour.
 From Antwerp, the journey can stretch closer to two hours and also goes via Ghent.
-The train ride will cost around 15 euros.
+The train ride will cost around 15 euros and it is generally a good idea to book tickets in advance.

 Either way, try to locate yourself in the old town, near Market Square as this is the historic centre of the city and where you’ll likely want to spend your time.